Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Processes, Systems & Information: An Introduction to MIS

-Contributed as a textbook reviewer for the 2nd, 3rd, and 4th editions of this widely adopted university textbook by Earl McKinney Jr. and David M. Kroenke, helping shape course-aligned content and case materials.
+Textbook reviewer for the 2nd, 3rd, and 4th editions of this widely adopted university MIS textbook by Earl McKinney Jr. and David M. Kroenke.
+Contributed to shaping course-aligned content and case materials used across institutions nationally.

 Results